What LED Driver Do I Need?

 What is a Driver?

-All LED strip lights requires either 12v or 24v to power, which is stated in its specification.
+All LED strip lights requires either 12v or 24v to power, which can be found in the product specifications.
 Be sure to buy a driver with the same output voltage that the tape requires.
-Running 12v tape with a 24v driver will result in the LEDs being brighter in the short term but the higher voltage will eventually burn the tape out.
-Running 24v tape with a 12v driver will result in the LEDs not lighting up at all.
+Running 12v tape with a 24v driver will result in the LEDs being brighter in the short term, resulting in the higher voltage burning the tape out.
+Whilst, running 24v tape with a 12v driver will result in the LEDs not lighting up at all.

-If you are installing your LED strip lighting outdoors or in a kitchen or bathroom it is important to use a water resistant driver.
+If you are installing your LED strip outdoors or in an environment with moisture, it is paramount to use a water resistant driver.
 To know if a driver is water resistant look for its Ingress Protection or “IP” rating.
-Splash-proof drivers have an IP rating of 65 and are best suited for use in bathrooms and kitchens.
-Waterproof drivers have an IP rating of 67 or above, and are best suited for outdoor use.
+Splash-proof drivers with an IP rating of 65 are best suited for bathrooms and kitchens use (Protected low pressure water from any direction).
+Waterproof drivers with an IP rating of 67 (Protection from immersion between 15cm and 1m in depth) or above, are best suited for outdoor use.

-If you’re installing LED lighting yourself we recommend our standard range of LED drivers; they feature innovative plug and play technology with a cable and mains voltage UK plug pre-attached making installation easier than ever.
+If you’re installing LED lighting yourself, we recommend our standard range of LED drivers; they feature innovative plug and play technology with a cable with UK mains voltage plug pre-attached, making installation easier than ever.

-For those with electrical experience who require access to the driver’s ports or are you are looking for a driver for a more demanding situation such as in a retail or commercial environment we recommend our Tagra® Professional range of drivers.
-Thanks to their exceptional reliability record, high-quality internal components and unprecedented 5 year warranty there is no need to worry about failure.
+For those with electrical experience who require access to the driver’s ports or are you are looking for a driver for a more demanding situation.
+We would recommend our Tagra® Professional range of drivers.
+This is due to their exceptional reliability record, high-quality internal components and unprecedented 5 year warranty.
 They also feature several terminals for more versatile installation, which require hard wiring.